 Pros: Olark gets high marks for easy setup and use.
 You can design your chat icon.
 Use Olark’s templates or pay extra for custom edits.
 It provides a feedback form that can automate the collection of customer insights.
 Olark has a free plan and one paid plan, which isn’t expensive.

 Cons: It doesn’t include a system for creating tickets.
 You’ll have to integrate with Zendesk or another CRM solution.
 Therefore, Olark doesn’t work as well as a standalone.

 “Every eCommerce business should offer live chat.
 Consumers just expect it now.
 And if you’re not offering live chat, there’s a pretty strong chance you’re losing out on sales and new customers, increasing the likelihood of churn.
 We believe live chat should be immediate (synchronous) and human.
 When a customer has a question, they shouldn’t have to wait in a queue to get an answer.
 And they should expect to talk to a real human.”

 Help Scout is email customer service software.
 It also supports live chat.
 The app helps you manage internal and external email interactions.
 In addition, it can streamline communications within large internal teams.

-Cons: Help Scout doesn’t have the wide array of features.
+Cons: Help Scout doesn’t have a wide array of features.
 Its features fall short of some other customer service apps.
 In addition, the subscription costs can add up if you have a lot of users.

-“Absolutely you should talk to your customers through social channels and chat.
+“Absolutely, you should talk to your customers through social channels and chat.
 But there’s no better place to tie all of those conversations together than email.
-It’s the most accessible, most flexible and well-understood medium.
+It’s the most accessible, most flexible, and well-understood medium.
 By integrating your other channels into something like Help Scout, you can start to really build great long-term relationships one-to-one.”

 — Tim Thyne, Head of Sales and Success at Help Scout